ostracod/wheatsystem-c/README.md

 ## Usage

+Required system-wide dependencies:

+* Node.js 12 or later
+* gcc (to compile for Unix-like systems)
+* avr-gcc (to compile for AVR microcontrollers)

 Clone https://github.com/ostracod/wheatbytecode-asm in the parent directory of `wheatsystem-c`, then follow the directions to set up the bytecode assembler.

 To assemble the example volume in this repository: